Last Updated: 9 July, 2022

-The amount of vocabulary lists here is huge ranging from astrology, food, and drink, idioms, music, technology, slang, etc. They are categorized making it easier for us to find by typing in the search bar.
+The amount of vocabulary lists here is huge ranging from astrology, food, drink, idioms, music, technology, slang, etc. They are categorized making it easier for us to find by typing in the search bar.

-The way this vocabulary quiz works is you’ll be shown an image (only for certain words) and a word in English.
+The way these vocabulary quiz works is you’ll be shown an image (only for certain words) and a word in English.
 Write down the Spanish translation.
 Here are a few things to take note of the settings on the page.

 3. Multiple choice questions.
 You can easily switch back and forth between this (free response questions) and the MCQs.

 4. Mute the audio.